smart-data-models/dataModel.SocialMedia/SMCollection/doc/spec.md

 ## List of properties

-- `address`: The mailing address  - `areaServed`: The geographic area where a service or offered item is provided  - `description`: General description of the SMCollection.  - `groupedAt`: The date and time of when the collection was constructed / grouped.  - `hasAnalysis`: The IDs of the SMAnalyses that analyze this SMCollection.  - `hasPosts`: The IDs of the SMPost that belong in this SMCollection.  - `location`:   - `type`: NGSI-LD Entity Type.
+- `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.  - `description`: General description of the SMCollection.  - `groupedAt`: The date and time of when the collection was constructed / grouped.  - `hasAnalysis`: The IDs of the SMAnalyses that analyze this SMCollection.  - `hasPosts`: The IDs of the SMPost that belong in this SMCollection.  - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI-LD Entity Type.
 It must be equal to SMCollection.
 Required properties
 - `description`  - `hasPosts`  - `id`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)